 Partial Dentures

-Partial dentures are metal or acrylic.
+Also known as partials, partial dentures are made of metal or acrylic.
 The partial denture will have lifelike replacement teeth.
 Your dentist attaches these teeth to a plastic base that mimics the look of your gum tissue.
 The metal framework has metal clasps that attach to your natural teeth to secure your new ones firmly in place.

 This treatment option works best for our patients with a few consecutive missing teeth.
 We can create this custom prosthetic to replace several lost teeth.
 Even if they are not necessarily next to each other.